Completeness of the ZH-calculus: Normal forms

 \begin{lemma} Disconnect lemma:\footnote{A similar but incorrectly scaled result is given as Lemma~B.3 in \cite{backens2018zhcalculus}.
 Since any application of the lemma in that paper is always combined with an also incorrectly-scaled application of the average rule, the scalars work out there overall anyway.
 We give the correct scalar factors here.}

 \end{lemma} \begin{proof} If $n=1$, the !-boxes on both sides are indexed over the one-element set, so the result follows straightforwardly from the definition of annotated !-boxes in Section~\ref{sec:annotated-bb} and removal of the white spider via \IDRule.
-Note that there are zero stars.
+Note that there are zero stars in this case.

 For $n>1$, by Lemma~\ref{lem:annotated-expansion}, we can equivalently express the LHS as

 We can then apply Lemma~\ref{lem:splitting} to split the bottom spider in two:

 By Lemma~\ref{lem:annotated-split}, we can then split the !-box into two parts, indexed over the same set to obtain: